 About The Author

 Athina is a Biochemistry and Genetics graduate, and a qualified personal trainer with a passion for women’s health and fitness.
 She is passionate about helping women to learn more about the importance of the menstrual cycle and how to balance their hormones.
-She is the host and producer of Finding Flo podcast, which covers all things women’s health and hormones.
+She is the host and producer of Fertility and Freedom podcast, which covers all things women’s health and hormones.